In this moment of global uncertainty, the work of social justice continues.

 Most communities in Metro Manila are quarantined, with strict measures preventing movement outside of certain neighbourhoods.
 To ensure everyone has access to correct information about COVID-19, staff at Likhaan Center for Women's Health are translating World Health Organization recommendations and updates into Tagalog, and have created posters and flyers.
 Community mobilizers are distributing the information materials in their neighbourhoods, talking to people about preventive measures.
 Likhaan has also made the new resources available for other local health organizations to share.

-In Guinea-Bissau, plagued by political instability including a recent coup d’état, it is mostly civil society that steps in when things go wrong.
+In Guinea-Bissau, a country characterized by political instability, it is mostly civil society that steps in when things go wrong.
 Tiniguena, one of the country’s first national-level organizations, has convened meetings with local development organizations to build a response to COVID-19.
 Most of the population lives hand to mouth, and being in isolation means not being able to put food on the table.
 Tiniguena is preparing emergency food kits for delivery to the most vulnerable populations.
 For the medium term, they are building capacity on home gardening to bolster food security.